-In just the past three years, Illinois residents have seen and been the victims of an overwhelming number of chemical spills and environmental disasters raising serious health concerns.
+In just the past three years, Illinois residents have seen and been the victims of an overwhelming number of chemical spills and environmental disasters, raising serious health concerns.
 Those concerns, though, don’t always result in immediate health effects.
 After all, some of the most fatal and serious diseases caused by chemical exposures—like cancer—are latent, meaning they take time to develop and should be tested for and monitored for early detection and treatment.
 While some states’ court systems have allowed for the recovery of the expenses of such testing and monitoring before any physical symptoms or injury, others—like Illinois—have denied it.

-- In 2019, a spill of anhydrous ammonia in Beach Park resulted in 40 people being hospitalized with seven in critical condition from breathing in the toxic gas.
+- In 2019, a spill of anhydrous ammonia in Beach Park resulted in 40 people being hospitalized, with seven in critical condition from breathing in the toxic gas.
 Since that time, more than 50 people have filed personal injury lawsuits for the immediate health effects, mainly respiratory injuries.

 Those at risk who learn of these exposures react predictably.
 They become fearful.
 They begin researching.
-They begin seeking out medical opinions.
+They start seeking out medical opinions.
 They want testing to ensure they and their loved ones are safe.

 But why should those in the community—terrified of cancer and other latent diseases—be the ones bearing the cost for such testing?
 Shouldn’t it fall on those responsible for the exposure in the first place?

-Many states’ courts, including Florida, California, Arizona, and New Jersey, already allow for medical monitoring lawsuits, which grants some form of recovery of the medical expenses related to testing for diseases after exposures to hazardous chemicals and other conditions are met.
-Illinois’ Supreme Court recently declined to allow the recovery of such expenses in a case involving exposure to lead in city water pipes when there are no physical injuries or symptoms present.
+Many states’ courts, including Florida, California, Arizona, and New Jersey, already allow for medical monitoring lawsuits, which grants some form of recovery of the medical expenses related to testing for diseases after exposures to hazardous chemicals and other conditions are met in Illinois’ Supreme Court recently declined to allow the recovery of such expenses in a case involving exposure to lead in city water pipes when there are no physical injuries or symptoms present.

 The program would be under medical guidance so those monitoring expenses would only be eligible for reimbursement if the medical experts deemed it appropriate.